 Everything on Halki moves at a relaxed pace, set by the laid-back attitude of the locals.
 You will enjoy walks in the stone-paved alleys, amongst stately homes and restored houses, coloured with a painter’s full palette; dive into limpid waters; take time out with ouzo and backgammon and savour the traditional food.
 And as for the locals of Halki, they stand out for their innate kindness, respect for their island and welcoming smile.
 Prepare to discover the meaning of the slow life on Halki.

-Wandering through the alleyways, you’ll enjoy delicious smells from the ovens that every house seems to be equipped to bake bread and the famous makarounia of Halki, handmade pasta, laid out in the sun to dry.
+The sun-drenched two- and three-storey houses of picturesque Nimporio, with colourful walls and tiled roofs, look like little boats anchored in the bay.
+Wandering through the alleyways of Halki’s only settlement, you’ll enjoy delicious smells from the ovens that every house seems to be equipped with to bake bread and the famous makarounia of Halki, handmade pasta, laid out in the sun to dry.
 Ask a local to give you some prickly pears, fruit of unique taste found everywhere on the island.

 Either by private boat or by caique from Nimporio, a day trip to Alimia, an islet in the sea between Halki and Rhodes, is well worth it.
 You will have your fill of swimming and diving in the blue waters of the large beach, while further inland you can find the ruins of the old hamlet and a saltwater lake.

-In contrast to the stark mountainous landscape of the island, this monastery is surrounded by trees and affords a panoramic view.
+In contrast to the stark mountainous landscape of Halki, this monastery is surrounded by trees and affords a panoramic view.
 If you enjoy hiking, you can get to the monastery on the footpath starting from Nimporio and crossing Horio.
 From Palarniotis, starts a trail towards Agios Georgios Riskiou passing through the ruins of medieval churches and abandoned windmills.